Maybelline • Color Tattoo - Tough as Taupe • Eye Shadow

 As others have mentioned, these are pretty much dead on dupes for MAC's Paint Pots.
 I really love the color of this, as it's a nice and soft, matte grey.
 I like the simple glass pot packaging as well.
 And the price is not steep so it's not too much of a loss if you want to give them a try and they don't work out.
 However, as others have mentioned, because it is matte, it's more of a drier texture than others and does not blend easily.
 Also, it applies much better with a finger than any of my brushes, and I don't generally like to use my fingers for application.
 Additionally, if you have oily eyelids like me, these will probably end up in your crease after two hours or so.
 I love the consistency and finish of cream shadows but I should just give up trying to make them work.
 Unfortunately, no matter what brand (drugstore or department) of cream shadow I use, they never stay put.
 I was more optimistic with this one since it promised prolonged wear, but nope, it's staying power is the same as the rest.
 I used my faithful Too Faced Shadow Insurance primer with these and they still did't work for me.
 So if you're a gal with oily lids, trying to find a lasting cream shadow, the search continues.

-Age: 18 & Under Skin: Combination, Fair, Neutral Hair: Brunette, Wavy, Fine Eyes: Brown
+Age: 18 & Under Skin: Sensitive, Fair, Neutral Hair: Brunette, Wavy, Fine Eyes: Brown

 PROS: inexpensive, complex color, solid packaging, lots of product, travel-friendly, long-lasting, PERFECT BROW COLOR FOR COOL-TONED BRUNETTES